jon-jacky/home/commonplace.md

   "There are moments of intimacy between men and women and men and men, soul to soul.  ...
-It is not well known and not much written about except in Whitman, but think it is probably universal.
+It is not well known and not much written about except in Whitman, but I think it is probably universal.

   It's a staple of the American character, but it isn't very often presented.
 Whitman thought it was the salvation of the nation and that